NwCoder21/Linux-Sandbox/Commands in Detail/chmod.md

 * Red: these are the owner's permissions
 * Yellow: these are the group's permissions
-* Blue: these are everybod else's permissions
+* Blue: these are everybody else's permissions

-Each set of values can be represented by one outof four characters.
+Each set of values can be represented by one out of four characters.
 They are:

 * `r`: reading permission
 * `w`: writing permission
 * `x`: execution permission
-# `-`: this means that user does that have this specific permission
+* `-`: this means that user does that have this specific permission

 ---